-We have created educational resources for managers and staff, in order to support all staff who are managing different health related challenges:
+We have created educational resources for managers and staff, in order to support all staff who are managing different health related challenges, such as:

-- managing employees with long-term sickness or life-threatening conditions - menopause: see the Leave section for paid offering and the full menopause at work practical guide can be found on The Loop.
+- managing employees with long-term sickness or life-threatening conditions - menopause: see also the Leave section and the full menopause at work practical guide, which can be found on The Loop.

-We also have a dedicated Occupational Health (OH) resource to address any queries you may have on the affects menopause symptoms have on your work.
-Guest speakers will also be invited to provide educational and informative sessions on menopause.
-Full details are included in the above mentioned quide.
+We also have an Occupational Health (OH) resource to address any queries you may have on the effects menopause symptoms may have on your work.